cp2k/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 ### 3.1 Input file

 In this section, we provide a minimal example of a BSE calculation on H<sub>2</sub>.
-For the calculation you need the input file BSE_H2.inp and the aug-cc-DZVP basis ([Download](https://github.com/cp2k/cp2k-examples/tree/master/bethe-salpeter/H2)).
+For the calculation you need the input file BSE_H2.inp and the aug-cc-pVDZ basis ([Download](https://github.com/cp2k/cp2k-examples/tree/master/bethe-salpeter/H2)).

 Please copy both files into your working directory and run CP2K by